Kitchen Remodel Permits in

 Standard Ordinances & Processing Time

-While local rules in Smith County may vary slightly from municipality to municipality, standard US zoning dictates that: Kitchen islands must have dedicated electrical receptacles, and all countertop outlets must be GFCI protected and spaced according to the NEC.
+Key code points for a Kitchen Remodel in Smith County: Kitchen islands must have dedicated electrical receptacles, and all countertop outlets must be GFCI protected and spaced according to the NEC.

 Estimated processing time in Smith County: 10 to 14 business days.